mrkkrp/philosophy-notes/anthony-kenny-1-ancient-philosophy/ethics.md

   to the effect that neither pleasure nor wisdom can be the essence of a happy life, but that only a mixed life that has both pleasure and wisdom in it would really be worth choosing.

+## Aristotle on eudaimonia

+* Aristotle asks ‘what is a good life and how it is to be acquired?’
+* If life is worth living it must be surely for something that is an end in itself.
+Aristotle identifies 3 such things: wisdom, virtue, and pleasure.
+* Aristotle distinguishes between a state (hexis) and its use (chresis) or exercise (energeia).
+Virtue and wisdom are both states, where as happiness is an activity, and therefore cannot be simply identified with either of them.
+The activity that constitutes happiness is, however, a use or exercise of virtue.
+Wisdom and moral virtue, though different *hexeis*, are exercised inseparably in a single *energeia*, so that they are not competing but collaborating contributors to happiness.
+Moreover, pleasure is identical with the unimpeded exercise of an appropriate state: so that happiness, considered as the unimpeded exercise of these two states, is simultaneously the life of virtue, wisdom, and pleasure.